websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/apis-as-osgi-services.md

 }
 ```

-It includes a compile-time dependency on the `p9g2-api` API module project.
+It includes a compile-time dependency on the `p9g2-api` API module project because it requires the `Greeting` class from the API's `com.acme.p9g2` module.

-### Examine the Implementation module JAR
+#### Examine the Module JAR

-When you build the Implementation module JAR, Bnd generates the `[JAR]/META-INF/MANIFEST.MF` file.
+When you build the implementation module JAR, Bnd generates the `[JAR]/META-INF/MANIFEST.MF` file.

 ```properties
 Manifest-Version: 1.0